 While the journey with LoopMe has surfaced many opportunities and unexpected benefits, it has also been a challenging endeavor.
 As in any attempt to deploy a novel digital system on a large number of people, LoopMe has been subject to much disinterest and attention deficit among prospective users.
-A number of factors differing from traditional social media significantly reduces the 'stickiness' of LoopMe, i.e. its ability to engage users and sustain their interest and usage long term.
+A number of factors differing from traditional social media significantly reduce the 'stickiness' of LoopMe, i.e. its ability to engage users and sustain their interest and usage long term.
 While traditional social media typically builds on sharing fun and engaging content widely and receiving mostly positive feedback and endorsement from many friends, LoopMe instead builds on sharing relatively personal reflections around more or less strenuous tasks to a very limited number of people that fulfil a formal role of leader in a job related social setting.
-This has made LoopMe completely reliant on leaders (such as teachers or managers) possessing the authority to make task fulfilment mandatory for all members in a group.
-If such a mandatory prerequisite is not present or utilized, the likely usage ratio of LoopMe is around 5-15% of the members in any group, depending on the nature of the tasks, the design of the sign-up process and the presence of incentives and manual reminders.
+This has made LoopMe reliant on leaders (such as teachers, coaches or managers) possessing the authority to make task fulfilment expected or mandatory for many or all members in a group.
+If such a mandatory prerequisite is not present or utilized, the likely usage ratio of LoopMe is around 15-30% of the members in any group, depending on the nature of the tasks, the design of the sign-up process and the presence of incentives and manual reminders.
+This might suffice in some cases, but a complete sample is certainly preferable.

 Informed consent is another challenge with LoopMe.
-This is a well-known challenge in social media based research (Fiske & Hauser, 2014).
+This is a well-known challenge in social media based research (Fiske and Hauser, 2014), and has recently been the focus of much international media attention due to the Facebook scandal in 2018 where it was revealed that Facebook had inadvertently shared data on millions of its users with election campaign consultants.
 The process of obtaining informed consent from participants has been rather administrative in the studies conducted with LoopMe so far.
 Many of the participants have been children and adolescents, thus requiring parents to sign a written consent.
 This has triggered a few quite lively discussions with parents around questions such as the purpose of the study, how the data will be used and stored, why the identity of participants needs to be known, if participants will have time to use the system, if non-participants will be treated equally in the class and how to treat non-response bias.

 Another challenge with LoopMe has been the technical complexity and difficulty of building a stable and attractive social media platform.
 A broad technological base of expertise often difficult to find in one single computer engineer's skillset is required for building and maintaining a social media platform in accordance with user expectations.
-This implies that access to a complementary team of engineers for a couple of years is an important requirement when building an SSM platform.
-The wide diffusion of free and user-friendly global social media platforms built by corporations employing hundreds or even thousands of skilled programmers has also raised the public's expectations around usability, simplicity, design and attractiveness of social media to a very high level.
+This means that access to a complementary team of up to ten engineers for a couple of years is an important requirement when building an SSM platform.
+The wide diffusion of free and user-friendly global social media platforms built by corporations employing thousands of skilled programmers has also raised the public's expectations around usability, simplicity, design and attractiveness of social media platforms to a very high level.
 Any research team attempting to build an SSM platform for their own scholarly purposes will thus likely find the challenge quite daunting.
 This is probably the most important challenge with an SSM approach to entrepreneurship research.